hahatori/Python_Assignment2/README.md

 ## Issues

-See the description of **Document** in Jupyter.
+See the description of **Document** (改成链接) in Jupyter.
 This document provides details about the respository, how to run the software, what to expect when it is run, outline any ‘known issues’ and outline any testing done.

-### Display multiple plots on the screen
+### Display multiple plots on one screen

-**Matplotlib** is a Python 2D drawing library that generates graphics in a variety of hardcopy formats and cross-platform interactive environments.
+**matplotlib** is a Python 2D drawing library that generates graphics in a variety of hardcopy formats and cross-platform interactive environments.
 With Matplotlib, developers can generate graphs, histograms, power spectra, bar charts, error graphs, scatter plots, etc. in just a few lines of code.

-Using the following code to load the **matplotlib** package, meaning the screen is divided into 2 x 2, and the p plot will be displayed in the upper left corner of the screen.
+Using the following code to load the matplotlib package, meaning the screen is divided into 2 x 2, and the p plot will be displayed in the upper left corner of the screen.

 ```sh
 $ import matplotlib.pyplot as plt